All Types of Stationaries order taken

 List of Prices of all Uniforms & Dress items will be disclosed soon.
 Main considerations are:

 Some Advantages towards school and offices:School uniforms increases student safety against crimes.
-After two years of a district-wide K-8 mandatory uniform policy, reports of assault and battery in the district's schools decreased by 34%, assault with a deadly weapon dropped by 50%, fighting incidents went down by 51%, sex offenses were cut by 74%, robbery dropped by 65%, possession of weapons (or weapon "look-alikes") decreased by 52%, possession of drugs went down by 69%, and vandalism was lowered by 18%.
-One year after Sparks Middle School in Nevada instituted a uniform policy, school police data showed a 63% drop in police log reports, and decreases were also noted in gang activity, student fights, graffiti, property damage, and battery.
-A peer-reviewed study found that schools with uniform policies had 12% fewer firearm-related incidents and 15% fewer drug-related incidents than schools without uniforms.
+After two years of a district-wide K-8 mandatory uniform policy, reports of assault and crime in the district's schools decreased by 34%, assault with a deadly weapon dropped by 50%, fighting incidents went down by 51%, sex offenses were cut by 74%, robbery dropped by 65%, possession of weapons (or weapon "look-alikes") decreased by 52%, and vandalism was lowered by 18%.
+One year after a school instituted a uniform policy, school police data showed a 63% drop in police log reports, and decreases were also noted in gang activity, student fights, graffiti, property damage, and battery.
+A peer-reviewed study found that schools with uniform policies had 12% fewer firearm-related incidents and 15% fewer POCSO-related incidents than schools without uniforms.
 Another peer-reviewed study found that, in schools with historically higher rates of sexual violence, sexual attacks were less likely if uniform policies were in place.
 School uniforms also prevent students from concealing weapons under baggy clothing, make it easier to keep track of students on field trips, and make intruders on campus more visible.
-Frank Quatrone, superintendent in the Lodi district of New Jersey, stated that "When you have students dressed alike, you make them safer.
+It is stated that "When you have students dressed alike, you make them safer.
 If someone were to come into a building, the intruder could easily be recognized."

 1. School uniforms keep students focused on their education, not their clothes.
 A bulletin published by the National Association of Secondary School Principals stated that "When all students are wearing the same outfit, they are less concerned about how they look and how they fit in with their peers; thus, they can concentrate on their schoolwork."
 It was found that elementary school girls' language test scores increased by about three percentile points after uniforms were introduced.
-Former INDIA Secretary of State and presidential candidate Hillary Clinton, advocated school uniforms as a way to help student’s focus on learning: "Take that [clothing choices] off the table and put the focus on school, not on what you're wearing."
+We advocated school uniforms as a way to help student’s focus on learning: "Take that clothing choices off the table and put the focus on school, not on what you're wearing."
 People stated that uniforms "provide for less distraction, less drama, and more of a focus on learning."

 3. Wearing uniforms enhances school pride, unity, and community spirit.
-A study from Oxford Brookes University in the United Kingdom found that uniforms "often directly contributed to a feeling of school pride."
+A study from Prime schools in Delhi found that uniforms "often directly contributed to a feeling of school pride."
 It is stated that "the wearing of uniforms contributes to school pride."
-A study of over 1,000 Texas middle school students found that students in uniform "reported significantly more positive perceptions of belonging in their school community than reported by students in the standard dress group."
+A study of over 1,000 Delhi middle school students found that students in uniform "reported significantly more positive perceptions of belonging in their school community than reported by students in the standard dress group."
 Also stated that uniforms help troubled students feel they have the support of a community: "There is a sense of belonging."
 A peer-reviewed study found that after uniforms were introduced, "Teachers perceived an increase in the level of respect, caring, and trust... throughout the school" and said "students are made to feel 'important' and as if they are a part of a team by wearing a uniform."

 5. Uniform policies save valuable class time because they are easier to enforce than a standard dress code.
 Stated: "As an elementary assistant principal in two suburban districts, I can tell you that the dress code took up a great deal of my time in the area of discipline...
 I wished many times that we had uniforms because the issue of skirts or shorts being too short, and baggy jeans and pants on the boys not being pulled up as they needed to be, would have been a non-issue."
 We had a similar experience before a uniform policy was introduced: "Kids were spending time in the office because they were not fulfilling the dress code...
 That was time away from class."